Last Updated on December 6, 2024 by Dave Schoenbeck

 Many entrepreneurs fall into the trap of relying on a few key employees to tackle the most critical tasks.
-While these employees might be competent and loyal, it’s a type of favoritism to repeatedly give opportunities to the same few employees.
+While these employees might be competent and loyal, repeatedly giving opportunities to the same few employees is a type of favoritism.
 Employee favoritism is a corrosive force that can damage your team and jeopardize your future.
 Here’s how to avoid employee favoritism.

 Signs of Favoritism at Work